dsccommunity/cNtfsAccessControl/README.md

         Type = 'Directory'
     }

-    # Create a single permission entry for the local 'Users' group.
+    # Ensure that a single permission entry is assigned to the local 'Users' group.
-    cNtfsPermissionEntry PermissionEntry1
+    cNtfsPermissionEntry PermissionSet1
     {
         Ensure = 'Present'
         Path = $Path